|

 but worked best and was most compatible with hardware of larger machines so

 tended to be used my businesses.
-When Windows NT 4.0 came out is was
+When Windows NT 4.0 came out ,it was

-available as workstation and servers for businesses.
+available as for workstations and servers for businesses.
 Usually the employees

 would use workstation version and network with NT servers.
 Individuals would